 Promotion of the Exports

 To promote exports, Law No. 84-99 of Promotion of Exports of the Dominican Republic provides for the reimbursement of taxes and customs duties paid by the exporters over raw materials, components, intermediate goods, labels, containers and packing material, if those are incorporated to export goods or returned abroad in the same condition that they entered to the Dominican Republic.

 In addition, such legislation establishes a “Regime for the Temporary Admission for Perfecting Goods” that allows the entry of certain merchandises to Dominican Customs Territory, with suspension of duties and import taxes and originating from abroad or from export free zones, to be re-exported in a term no greater than 18 months after their admission to the national customs territory.

 Through this regime it is possible to introduce: (a) raw materials, parts and intermediate goods; (b) labels, containers, and packing material; y (c) parts, pieces, moulds, matrices, utensils and other devices that serve as complement to other devices, equipment or machines utilized for such exportation.

 The adequate planning and structuring of the export of goods and services business requires taking into account all the alternatives offered by Dominican Laws for incentivizing and promoting exports and industrial competitiveness in the general and specialized sectors of the Dominican Economy.

-The advisory by legal experts and specialists in the different regimes available in each case, shall permit exporters to be cost efficient and facilitate improving their industrial and logistics processes under the different existing customs and tax incentives schemes.
+The advisory of our professionals as specialists and experts on the different regimes available in each case, shall permit exporters to be cost efficient and facilitate improving their industrial and logistics processes under the different existing customs and tax incentives schemes.